iExecBlockchainComputing/iexec-dapps-registry/README.md

 Verifier

-Input: haskell code as a string
+Input: Haskell code as a string
 Output: The type of the function containing this code.
 If it is a pure function,the code can be executed, if it is not return an exception